 Choose stories to submit:

 - Be selective in choosing which stories and story elements (video, graphics, etc.) to include in an entry.
 More is not always better.
 Don’t let one average piece hold down three really great pieces.
 If a contest allows you to submit up to four pieces, only send four if all are really good.
-If only three are, send them.
+If only three are, send those.

 - When submitting an entry on a topic that has received widespread coverage (such as the pandemic), look for pieces that offer fresh approaches or perspectives the judges are more likely to remember.